 Materiality is the threshold above which missing or incorrect information in financial statements is considered to have an impact on the decision making of users.
 Materiality is sometimes construed in terms of net impact on reported profits, or the percentage or dollar change in a specific line item in the financial statements.
 Examples of materiality are as follows:

-Based on the preceding examples, it should be clear that sometimes even quite a small change in financial information can be considered material.
+Based on the preceding examples, it should be clear that sometimes even quite a small change in financial information can be considered material, as well as a simple omission of information.